 Can I fit a handle from a different manufacturer?

-Yes, provided the dimensions match: spindle cross-section, centre distance (for backplate handles) and rose diameter.
-Most European manufacturers use standardised sizes.
+Yes, as long as the dimensions match: spindle cross-section, centre distance (for backplate handles), and rose diameter.
+Most European manufacturers use standard sizes.

 Do I have to replace the latch at the same time?

-Only if the spring in the latch has weakened or the mechanism sticks.
-The technician will check and advise on site.
+Only if the spring in the latch has weakened or the mechanism is sticking.
+The technician will inspect it and advise on site.

 Does one handle fit every door?

-No. Entrance doors need heavy-duty hardware with a stiffer return spring.
+No. Entrance doors need heavy-duty hardware with a stronger return spring.
 An interior handle on a front door will not last long.

 How long does replacement take?

 One handle — 15–30 minutes.
-If the latch needs changing or the hole needs rebuilding, allow up to 45 minutes.
+If the latch also needs changing or the hole needs repairing, allow up to 45 minutes.

 Do I need to buy the handle in advance?

-Not necessarily.
-Send a photo of the old handle and the measurements — the technician will select a match.
-Or buy it yourself after checking the dimensions.
+Not always.
+Send a photo of the old handle and the measurements — the technician will choose a suitable match.
+Or buy it yourself once you have checked the dimensions.

 What if the hole in the door is damaged?

 The technician will repair the hole and refit the handle.
-This is a routine situation that adds 10–15 minutes to the job.
+This is a normal situation and adds 10–15 minutes to the job.

 Who does the work and what guarantees we offer

-Door hardware is handled by tradespeople who work daily with handles, locks and hinges of every type — from budget to premium.
-We arrive with a full tool kit: screwdrivers, drill bits, chisels, epoxy filler for hole repair.
+Door hardware is handled by tradespeople who deal every day with handles, locks, and hinges of all kinds — from budget to premium.
+We come with a full set of tools: screwdrivers, drill bits, chisels, epoxy filler for repairing holes.
 We cover all of Warsaw and the nearby suburbs.
-After replacement the handle will work smoothly with no play, and the latch will hold the door securely.
-If anything goes wrong through our fault, we fix it free of charge.
-Call or message us — we typically reply within an hour.
+After the replacement, the handle will operate smoothly without play, and the latch will keep the door shut properly.
+If anything goes wrong because of our work, we put it right free of charge.
+Call or message us — we usually reply within an hour.